shinken-solutions/shinken/doc/source/11_integration/webui.rst

 .. important::  Have you changed the **auth_secret** parameter already?
 No?
 Do it now!

 .. important:: Also add the webui to the modules in the broker config in brokers/broker-master.cfg.
+Use the module name you used in your webui.cfg (e.g. use WebUI if you used the example webui.cfg above, not just simply webui)

 .. note::  The web-server handling HTTP Request to the WebUI is a Python process.
 You *do not need* any web-server (like Apache) to run the WebUI.